node-usb/node-usb/README.md

 WebUSB Device class for wrapping a legacy Device into a WebUSB device

 #### WebUSBDevice.createInstance(device)
-Convenience methods to return a promise of a WebUSB device based on a legacy device
+Convenience method to return a promise of a WebUSB device based on a legacy device

 ## WebUSB